GabrielGrimberg/Advanced-Algorithms/README.md

 ## Introduction
 - This repository mainly contains algorithms that are used in grpahs, these algorithms that are included in this repository are written in Java.

-- It's important to note that *graphs* are mathematical structures to model pairwise relations between given objects.
+- It's important to note that **graphs** are mathematical structures to model pairwise relations between given objects.
-- A graph is made up of *vertices* and *nodes*.
+- A graph is made up of **vertices** and **nodes**.

-- There are two types of grpahs: *Directed* and *Undirected* graphs.
+- There are two types of grpahs: **Directed** and **Undirected** graphs.
 A directed graph contains edges that are directed, for example there is only one way connection going from vertex A to B. An undirected graph contains edges that are not directed.

-- There are two ways to model these graphs in programming languages: *Adjacency Matrix* and *Edge List Representation*.
+- There are two ways to model these graphs in programming languages: **Adjacency Matrix** and **Edge List Representation**.

-**Adjacency Matrixes**: Diagram to be added.

-**Edge List Representation**: Diagram to be added.

-**Usage for these Algorithms**:
+##### Usage for these Algorithms
 - Shortest path algoritms such as in GPS where we would like the quickest route to get from A to B.

 - Graph Traversing: Such as making a web crawler in which it uses the DFS and BFS algorithms as they are very important for a web crawler, Google relies heavily on web crawling.